-Explanations:
+Explanation:

-- Variable names must not start or end with "\$" but this is recommended as a convention to understand their functioning in secondary sections. - Variables can only be declared in primary sections (Initial section, Aktionen section and sub sections). - The declaration should not be conditioned.
+- Variable names do not necessarily start or end with a dollar sign, but this is recommended as a convention to understand their functioning in secondary sections. - Variables can only be declared in primary sections (Initial Section, Aktionen section and sub Sections). - The declaration should not depend on a condition.
 That is it should not placed into a branch of an if else statement.
-Otherwise, it could happen that the DefVar statement is not executed for a variable, but an evaluation of the variable is tried in some if clause (and produces an syntax error). - The variables are initialized with an empty string ("") .
+Otherwise, it could happen that the DefVar statement is not executed for a variable, but an evaluation of the variable is tried in some if clause (such producing a syntax error). - The variables are initialized with an empty string ("") .